Dev Hiring Process

 - Be completable using the tool chain of the candidate's choice.

-- Have something to do with their actual day to day work, vs algorithmic trickery from Project Euler.
+- Have something to do with their actual day-to-day work, vs. algorithmic trickery from LeetCode.

 Technical follow-up

-Assuming the take-home meets our basic requirements, we should invite the candidate in for a follow-up discussion.
+Assuming the take-home meets our basic requirements, we invite the candidate in for a follow-up discussion.